The Long Road: From Home to Senior Living

 Packing

-• Use a Packing Strategy: Start with non-essential items and gradually move to daily use items as the move date approaches.
+• Use a Packing Strategy: Start with non-essential items and gradually move to daily-use items as the move date approaches.

 • Label Boxes: Clearly label boxes to make unpacking easier at the new location.